vamartid/NSK-birthday-attack/README.md

 Ref. : Birthday type attacks to the Naccache-Stern Knapsack cryptosystem, Information Proc.Letters (Elsevier) Vol. 138, October 2018, Pages 39-43 IPL, joint work with M. Anastasiadis and N. Chatzis.

-One branch has the seriac version and the master has the parallel
+One folder has the seriac version and the master has the parallel
 ## Getting Started

 You will need to have installed the libraries in Built With section, have the latest g++ version to build the project.